 At BeFulfilled, our retreat all about finding fulfillment, we talk about your life's work.
 The work that you're here to do in the world, which is something I believe exists for every one of us.

-And then, as a separate thing, there's how you currently make money.
 Now, for some people, your life's work is what makes you money.
-I am in the blissful state where my life's work right now currently also feeds my family.
-It's a really lovely place to be – and there are many phases that have got me to there.
+These days I am fortunate to be in the blissful state where my life's work also feeds my family.
+It's a really lovely place to be – and there are many, many stages that have got me to here.

 What I want you to recognize is that finding fulfilment, and choosing a career path, is a process.
 You can feel as though you know exactly what your life's work is, but it's potentially a two or three-year journey, or six to eight month journey, or decade-long journey even, to get the two lining up.

-You might have a few "transition" steps where it moves a little bit closer, and then maybe just a little bit closer.
 And then finally you get to full alignment, where your life's work is what makes you money, and even then that can change and flow and shift.
 It's a process – and enjoying and embracing that process is part of our growth.

 Creating a map that works for you

-When I was at medical school if you'd have asked me if I could lead a team or run a business or be an entrepreneur I'd have been pretty floored.
 Back then, I really didn't have any of the skills I needed.
 But that didn't matter, because when I trusted my intuition and took each step as it came, I was able to gradually transition to a point where I did know what to do – or at least enough to take the leap and do it.

 Transition steps in action

-Just as an example, let's say you've got this great idea for a software business, that's going to transform the lives of mothers all around the world.
+Let's take a different example.
+Say you've got this great idea for a software business, that's going to transform the lives of mothers all around the world.

 But you've never run a business before.